-The promises of Jesus to Christian followers
+The promises of Jesus to His followers

 “Then Jesus said to his disciples, ‘Whoever wants to be my disciple must deny themselves and take up their cross and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will find it’” (Matthew 16:24–25).

 Jesus promised we will have life and have it abundantly (John 10:10) and if we abide in Him, we will bear much fruit (John 15).
 The life Jesus promise begins immediately and is for eternity.
 The children of God are aliens on earth and citizens in heaven (Philippians 3:20).
 When Jesus returns, He will bring with Him to heaven the righteous ones, where there is no more pain or death (Revelation 21:4).

 “All those the Father gives me will come to me, and whoever comes to me I will never drive away” (John 6:37).